A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 \section{Methodology for Systematic Literature Review}

 We followed a systematic methodology to conduct our literature review in order to uphold the integrity of our analysis and provide a reproducible process.
 Within the field of SE, SLRs have become a standardized practice to communicate the past and present state of a particular research area.
 The most widely followed set of SLR standards were developed by Kitchenham \etal~\cite{Kitchenham2007}, thus we adopt these guidelines and procedures in our review process.

-A full enumeration of our methodology is illustrated in Figure~\ref{fig:methodology}.
 As is described in Kitchenham's guidelines, we synthesized research questions (Sec. \ref{sec:rq_synthesis}) before beginning the search process.
 This aided in naturally guiding our SLR procedure and focused the search only on primary studies pertinent to these RQs.
 We then performed the following steps when conducting our review: